 Sprouts can be grown from a wide range of seeds, beans and lentils.
 Your faster-germinating seeds usually make the best sprouts.
 You will be amazed at how easy it is to grow your own sprouts at home.
-It is an easy activity for the kids to get involved in or turn into an arts-and-crafts project (Browse our activities for kids for more great ideas).
+It is an easy activity for the kids to get involved in or turn into an arts-and-crafts project.
 The best seeds to make sprouts:

 - Mung Beans